nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The add item command will be executed by `AddItemCommand`.
-Items added will be stored in `ItemsList`.
+Items added will be stored in `InventoryList`.

 Given below is an example usage scenario and how the add item mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `TrackO` will be initialized with the initial TrackO state, and the `ItemsList` will contain sample data.
+The `TrackO` will be initialized with the initial TrackO state, and the `InventoryList` will contain sample data.

 Step 2.
 The user executes `addi i/keys q/10` command to add 10 keys to item list in TrackO.
 The `addi` command creates an `AddItemCommandParser` which checks the necessary input arguments for item name (prefixed by `i/`) and quantity (prefixed by `q/`) are present before parsing the arguments into an `AddItemCommand` object.
-The `AddItemCommand` calls `Model#addItem()` to add the item and its corresponding quantity into the items list.
+The `AddItemCommand` calls `Model#addItem()` to add the item and its corresponding quantity into the inventory list.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#addItem()`, so the incomplete item will not be saved to `ItemsList`.